Deep Dive

 3. Near-term Market Outlook

-What it means: The price is consolidating within a tight range, awaiting a clearer directional catalyst.
+What it means: The trend is neutral to slightly bearish within a tight range, awaiting a clearer catalyst for direction.

 Conclusion